 I work with them to help provide the actual skills to live that their parents didn’t teach.
 I provide them ways to cope with negative feelings, I provide them ways to actually allow themselves to feel bad.
 We learn how to effectively and appropriately experience all emotions.
 As a Therapist, I help them learn that it’s not all their fault – and a lot of this is a product of their parents or upbringing.
 I help give them actual living skills to deal with other people and their own emotions.
 We learn how to identify toxic relationships and how to get out of them.
 We get better at finding healthy relationships.
 We learn how to deal with life when all these skills don’t work and shit literally hits the fan.

 And I’m not nice all the time – I tell them what they don’t want to hear (but what they need to hear) .
 Sometimes my clients walk out of my office with their middle finger raised at me, but they always come back because it’s what they need to hear.
 I help provide them actual tools, we prepare for a plan for them to eventually leave therapy, and we do it.
 And it works.
 My people get better, and fast.
 They constantly tell me I’m far better than their other therapists that just tell them what they want to hear.

-To schedule an appointment with Travis, you may email him at firstname.lastname@example.org.
+To schedule an appointment with Michael, you may email him at firstname.lastname@example.org.